 Our primary role consisted of providing comprehensive on-site construction management services for the project.
 Services included: construction inspection; utility and stakeholder coordination; integrated master scheduling; contract schedule analysis and monitoring; contract administration; budget monitoring; independent cost estimating; third-party agreement reviews and impact assessments; and communications controls.

 Today, this six-acre, $90 million mixed commercial and residential TOD development already is providing a direct link from residences and businesses to the MLK Busway and Downtown Pittsburgh.
-It sports a new apartment complex with 360 units, a 554-space parking facility, a 120-space bicycle shelter, and 43,000 square feet of retail and landscaped space, tying together a renaissance of commercial, office, shopping, university, and residential establishments.
+It sports an apartment complex with 360 units, a 554-space parking facility, a 120-space bicycle shelter, and 43,000 square feet of retail and landscaped space, tying together a renaissance of commercial, office, shopping, university and residential establishments.

 Can’t find what you’re looking for?
 Whether you have a business inquiry, media request or general question or comment, our colleagues are available to assist.